codebytere/talks/node-summit-2018/script.md

 ### Slide 8: Upgrades

 We vendor several dependencies in Electron, but the two that require continual upgrading and maintenance are Node.js and Chromium.
 We maintain a fork of Node in our organization, as well as a fork of Chromium we call `libchromiumcontent`.
 The name is resultant of the fact that we don't actually bundle all of Chromium, rather, we bundle the content layer and then selectively pull in several more pieces as they're needed.
-In the past year we've seen significant changes around how we approach and handle this maintainance.
+In the past year we've seen significant changes around how we approach and handle this maintenance.

 **Node**
 We're working more closely with Node Core and its community now, which allows us to more easily anticipate changes to Node versions and prepare for how they'll affect our own code.
 We also maintain 20 or so patches we apply to each successive Node upgrade in our fork, whivch is a number we'd like to reduce.
 As a result, we're also now working with Node developers to upstream patches to Node core in a way that's extensible and benefits other embedders beyond Electron.